OscillationMethods/OscillationMethods/README.md

 Direct link: https://doi.org/10.31234/osf.io/hvd67

-A poster of this project was presented at the [LiveMEEG](https://livemeeg2020.org/) and is available [here](https://www.dropbox.com/s/jz9fpdk4v8am18h/Donoghue%26Voytek-ConsiderationsMeasuringNeuralOscillations.pdf?dl=0).
+A poster of an earlier version of this project was presented at the [LiveMEEG](https://livemeeg2020.org/) online conference, and is available [here](https://www.dropbox.com/s/jz9fpdk4v8am18h/Donoghue%26Voytek-ConsiderationsMeasuringNeuralOscillations.pdf?dl=0).

 ## Requirements